mulinlab/CHANCE/README.md

 Required data for CHANCE
 ===
-All the required data for running CHANCE can be downloaded from figshare using the following link [https://figshare.com/ndownloader/files/42377139](https://figshare.com/ndownloader/files/42377139).
+All the required data for running CHANCE can be downloaded from figshare using the following link https://figshare.com/ndownloader/files/42377139.
 After downloading, unzip the files using the command `tar -zxvf data.tar.gz`.
 Make sure to place the /data and /script directories in the same folder

 Input file
 ===
 - Mutation file

-    The mutation file is MAF format and compressed, that including columns are: Chr start  end   ref    alt submitted_donor_id    gene  Variant_Classification  Amino_Acid_Change.
-The example of mutation file format is ./input_example/sample.maf.gz.
+    The mutation file is MAF format and is compressed.
+Its columns include Chr, start, end, ref, alt submitted_donor_id, gene, Variant_Classification and Amino_Acid_Change.
+An example of mutation file format is ./input_example/sample.maf.gz.

 - Oncotree file

-    The oncotree file including columns are: submitted_donor_id	oncotree_detail_ID	oncotree_main_tissue.
-The example of oncotree file is ./input_example/sample_oncotree.txt.
+    The oncotree file columns include submitted_donor_id, oncotree_detail_ID and oncotree_main_tissue.
+An example of oncotree file is ./input_example/sample_oncotree.txt.
 The predictable oncotree list in ./data/Predictable_oncotree_term.xlsx.
 If the cancer type were mapped to oncotree_main_tissue, but can't map to oncotree_detail_ID, the oncotree_main_tissue was filled with oncotree_detail_ID.

 Running CHANCE